When you need prescription glasses to get around in your everday life, the idea of jumping in water either blind or blurry can be very intimidating!

-The good news is that getting a quality pair of prescription swim goggles that come close to matching your glasses is now quick and easy.
+The good news is that choosing a quality pair of prescription swim goggles that come close to matching your glasses is now quick and easy.

 The goggles lenses are premade with spherical correction in differing strengths, also known as diopters.
 The strength increments by 0.5 at a time, so they are not as precise as your regular custom ground eyeglass lenses.
 However, for use in the pool, lake, or ocean they are perfectly fine.
 They are also available NOW and at a fraction of the price of a custom pair made at your local optician.